Hybanos/HAHAddon/README.md

 - Spam+            | Spams chat from a .txt file
 - Stash Finder     | Copy paste of meteor's stash finder, but with regular blocks
 - Stay Above       | Keeps you in a certain Y level range
-- Trash Can        | Deletes items in your inventory (actually a good module you need the addon just for this)
+- Trash Can        | Deletes items in your inventory (you need the addon just for this)
 </pre>

 ## Hud: